 If both parameters are defined, JNDI will have priority.
-If none of these is defined, Hibernate Search will use the example Infinispan configuration provided in the hibernate-search-infinispan.jar
+If none of these is defined, Hibernate Search will use the default Infinispan configuration included in hibernate-search-infinispan. jar.
+This configuration should work fine in most cases but does not store the index in a persistent cache store.

-As mentioned in infinispan configuration in Table 3.1, "List of built-in DirectoryProviders", each index actually makes use of three caches, so three different caches should be configured as shown in the default-hibernatesearch-infinispan.xml provided in the hibernate-search-infinispan.jar.
-Several indexes can share the same caches, they are differentiated by using the index name as it is the case with the other Directory implementations.
+As mentioned in Table 3.1, "List of built-in DirectoryProviders", each index makes use of three caches, so three different caches should be configured as shown in the default-hibernatesearch-infinispan.xml provided in the hibernate-search-infinispan.jar.
+Several indexes can share the same caches.